SteamLUG/steamlug-bot/README.txt

 ===[ FEATURES ]================================================================

-Checks for (and displays) new Steam group RSS feed entries.
+[disabled] Checks for (and displays) new Steam group RSS feed entries.

+Checks for (and displays) new SteamLUG RSS feed entries.

 Gives title information about URLs.